There Will Never Be Another Gus McCrae

 “This character’s like Shakespeare, I think.
 Let the English play Hamlet and King Lear, that’s wonderful.
 I’ll play Augustus McCrae.”

 Wherever he went, people wanted to talk about Gus.
 The Argentinian gaucho who wore out his subtitled VHS.
 The Texas family who wouldn’t let their daughter marry her fiancé until he’d watched all four episodes.
 He recalled these interactions fondly.
-Robert Duvall redeemed the Western in his day; he did not begrudge us our myths and heroes, he was kind enough to let us love a cowboy again.
+Robert Duvall redeemed the Western in his day; he did not begrudge us our heroes, he let us love a cowboy again.
+He carried the myth for another generation.

 Lonesome Dove, the book, is trending on TikTok.
 It’s said a new film adaptation is in the works.
 But whatever Westerns will define our era in American life, we will have to come up with them ourselves.
 Gus McCrae has passed on, and there will never be another.